I only recommend products I love and I think you will, too. If you click on links I provide, I may receive a little compensation. Learn more.

-Want to know the difference between micellar water and toner?
+Want to know the difference between micellar water vs toner?
 Read this first.

 We are seeing the battle of micellar water vs toner from the day micellar water was dropped into our life.
 Oh yes, toners have been a part of our skincare routine long before.
-But even though most of you know and swear by toners in our routines, I bet some of you may not even know why you use them and what they do for your skin.
+But even though most of you know and swear by toners in your routines, I bet some of you may not even know why you use them, what they do for your skin, and the fact that they are not even necessary to have flawless skin.

-And same is the case with miceller waters.
-They are all so hyped up by beauty bloggers and makeup artists that you may not even properly know why you ‘have to’ use it in your routine.
+And same is the case with micellar waters.
+They are all so hyped up by beauty bloggers and makeup artists that you may not even properly know why you ‘have to’ use them in your routine.

-If you carefully read the benefits of both the products, there are chances that you’ll probably get confused between the two.
-Micellar water vs toner which is better?
+If you carefully read the benefits of both the products, there are chances that you’ll probably get confused between the two because basically, both of them are water-type liquid that helps cleanses the skin.
+So micellar water vs toner, which is better?
 What is the difference?
 What should I use?
-If you too are looking for a simple answer, I have got some interesting things to say about it.
+Are they both the same?
+If you are looking for simple answers to all these questions, I have some interesting things to say.
 Keep reading!

 What is micellar water?

-In simple words, Micellar water is a cleansing product made up of a combination of oil and water that helps get rid of everything on your face, including makeup, dirt, impurities, and sunscreen.
-It is a healthy formulation in which tiny droplets of oil known as micelles are suspended into soft water, which helps break out makeup (even the waterproof one), oil, dirt, and all the impurities from your face, leaving it squeaky clean.
+In simple words, Micellar water is a cleansing product made up of a combination Micellar water is a cleansing water that contains tiny micelles, or cleansing molecules, that attract and lift away dirt, makeup, and oil from the skin. of oil and water that helps get rid of everything on your face, including makeup, dirt, impurities, and sunscreen.
+It is a healthy formulation in which tiny droplets of oil known as micelles are suspended in soft water, which helps break out makeup (even the waterproof one), oil, dirt, and all the impurities from your face, leaving it squeaky clean.

-Micellar water doesn’t usually contain alcohol, instead is very gentle to the skin (and sometimes hydrating depending upon the ingredients.
-You don’t have to rinse it or water it off as it already has water in it which does the work quite efficiently.
+Micellar water doesn’t usually contain alcohol.
+Instead, it is very gentle to the skin (and sometimes hydrating depending upon the ingredients.
+You don’t have to rinse it or water it off as it already has water in it, which does the work quite efficiently.

-These are the reason that Micellar water has caught a popular name for itself despite it launching in our lives pretty recently.
+These are the reason that Micellar water has caught a popular name for itself despite its launching in our lives pretty recently.

 What is toner?